biadelmiro/UDACITY_intro_to_javascript_course/what_is_javascript/README.md

 ### Summary
 - All major browsers come with built-in JavaScript engines allowing browsers to run and execute JavaScript code
 - The JavaScript console allows you to print strings and execute lines of JavaScript code right inside of your browser
-- Finally, you wrapped up with some exercises where you use JavaScript to add styles and animations to a web page
+- The exercises highlight some of the possibilities that JavaScript can do with added styles and animations to a web page